-In today’s technology, HDMI cables are very popular among the home theater system, conference, even video game that needs the use of an A/V connection.
+In today’s technology, HDMI cables are very popular among the home theatre system, conference, even video game that needs the use of an A/V connection.
 However, some of you may not know which type of cables need to be used in which type of situation.
 In this blog post, you will get an idea of why do you need fiber optic HDMI cable over a normal HDMI cable.

 Normal HDMI (Copper)